 I set up the planter about 6 feet from the water table.
 I settled on a distance that was short enough so he wouldn’t get bored in between scooping and pouring, but long enough to get him moving.

 We started out with water in the water table and no water in the planter.
 Alternatively, you could put some water in both.

 I didn’t have to explain much, N understood what my plan was right away.

 He immediately started going back and forth scooping water from the water table

 I was impressed with how little he spilled on the way.
 When he poured out the water, there was some splashing, but most of it definitely went into the planter.

-After a while of doing this, N decided to switch it up a bit and poured out the water that was in the planter before turning the planter over.
+After a while of doing this, N decided to switch it up a bit and poured out the water that was in the planter before turning it over.

-The bottom of the water made a great target for pouring water 🙂
+The bottom of the planter made a great target for pouring water 🙂

 This gave him the idea of trying other spots to pour his water.